mfrmn/mfrmn.github.io/research/index.md

 [2] Economies of Scale and Scope in Hospitals: An Empirical Study of Volume Spillovers Across Hospital Services, with Nicos Savva and Stefan Scholtes.
 Under revision for *Management Science* (following reject with invitation to resubmit). ([link](/scale-scope-hospital-productivity))

-[3] Risk Aversion in Gatekeeping Systems: An Empirical Study of Referral Errors in the Emergency Department, with Stefan Scholtes.
+[3] Gatekeeping Under Uncertainty: An Empirical Study of Referral Errors in the Emergency Department, with Stefan Scholtes.
 In preparation for submission. (online version coming soon)

 [4] Fat-Tails in Hospital Costs: Evidence and Implications for Tariff-Based Compensation System, with Paul Kattuman and Stefan Scholtes.
 Work-in-progress.